 Accounting Principles, Ledgers, and Parallel Accounting

-Here’s some general information about accounting principles, ledgers, and parallel accounting:
+Here’s some general information about accounting principles, ledgers, and parallel accounting in SAP S/4HANA Cloud:

 Accounting principles are rules for legal accounting and financial statements and govern how companies record and report their financial data.
 Accounting standards are collections of accounting principles, for example, the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
 In addition, there are local accounting standards, for example, the United States Generally Accepted Accounting Principles (US GAAP) or German Commercial Code (Handelsgesetzbuch, HGB).